xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 we've  been  working  on.
 We've already demonstrated that we can handle them, so there's no point carrying them  around  as excess baggage during this exercise.
-So what I'll do instead is  to use an  anonymous  statement,  "other", to take the place of the non- control statements and serve as a place-holder for them.
+So what I'll do instead is  to use an  anonymous  statement,  "other", to take the place of the non-control statements and serve as a place-holder for them.
 We have to generate some kind of object code for them  (we're  back  into compiling, not interpretation), so for want of anything else I'll just echo the character input.